 Professor Yaakov Nahmias, founder, Future Meat Technologies

-“The way we see it, instead of giving farmers a barn with 50,000 chickens, why not give them a small factory and 10,000 machines,” added Nahmias, who is about to close a $2m funding round to help him develop his ‘distributive manufacturing’ model, whereby small businesses (and ultimately even consumers) could produce small quantities of ‘meat’ locally in their own bioreactors using capsules containing ‘starter’ tissue produced by Future Meat Technologies.
+“The way we see it, instead of giving farmers a barn with 50,000 chickens, why not give them a small factory and 10,000 machines,” said Nahmias, who is about to close a $2m funding round to help him develop his ‘distributive manufacturing’ model, whereby small businesses (and ultimately even consumers) could produce small quantities of ‘meat’ locally in their own bioreactors using capsules containing ‘starter’ tissue produced by Future Meat Technologies.

 “They buy packets from us and sell meat directly to consumers," said Nahmias, who likes the terms ‘clean meat’ and ‘cultured meat’ but prefers ‘animal-free meat,’ “as it is the most straightforward.